 • Very fast autofocus with Canon’s new STM motor.

-• Extremely accurate manual focus.
+• Extremely creamy manual focus.
 I love the smoothness of the ring.
 Small, but manageable.

 • Sharp, sharp images.